If you’re under the age of thirty and have never been in a situationship, you can consider yourself lucky.

 If you’re at this stage and find that the only dates you go on are late-night hook-up calls, then… it’s a situationship.

-3. Your relationship status is undefined… and it’s been months
+3. Your relationship status has been undefined for months

-If you find that your romantic feelings are growing but you still feel uncertain about the official title of your relationship, it’s a valid reason to finally discuss it.
+If you find that your romantic feelings are growing but you still feel uncertain about the official title of your relationship, it’s a valid reason to finally get to the bottom of the situation.

 4. They’re breadcrumbing you